 The ground floor also benefits from an ample shower room & W.C.
 Situated next the side entrance the shower room is perfectly positioned to help clean up after muddy adventures and wet walks.

 Bedroom 2 - Twin single (or super king-sized bed)

 Shower room, beautifully finished with waterfall shower, WC & basin.

 Slate chipped driveway with adequate space for two vehicles.
 To the front there is a small lawned area and raised slate seating area, the perfect place to enjoy a morning coffee or watch the world go by.
 To the rear of the cottage guests will have access to the garage, which offers secure storage for outdoor equipment plus tumble dryer.
-Adjacent to the garage is a small lawned garden and slate chipped area.
+Adjacent to the garage is a lawned garden and slate chipped area complete with garden furniture.

 Gas central heating, electricity, bed linen and towels.